mattrussi/gitlab-com-runbooks/docs/mimir/cardinality-management.md

 ## Example

-Looking at the overview page we have selected the tennat `gitlab-gstg`.
+Looking at the overview page we have selected the tenant `gitlab-gstg`.

 From this view we have a few pieces of information: